1. Why should I do an internship?

 A common misconception among college students is that you can only do internships during the summer, but there are many great internship opportunities in Winston-Salem, Greensboro and High Point during the school year.
 Check DeaconSource for the latest listing of internships in the area or review the list of Wake Forest internship programs to see if there’s a program that fits your goals and interests.

 - Pay: Do you need to be paid for your internship or can you take an unpaid position?
 If taking an unpaid internship is possible, you will find more potential opportunities.
-If the internship is not paid, can you receive academic credit for your internship?

 - Location: Where do you want to work?
 Should you go back to your hometown and live with your family?
 Can you live in a different city if you find inexpensive housing?